 And then the overheating of the engines started again!
 Two days ago it was just one and now both were running hotter than normal.
 Dirk managed to keep one or the other going until we could get through the busy lock, which took a while due to the crowds of boats waiting to get through.

-We stopped below the lock and discussed next steps regarding the hot engines and it seemed likely that seaweed and grasses had clogged a water intakes.
+We stopped after the lock and discussed next steps regarding the hot engines and it seemed likely that seaweed and grasses had clogged a water intakes.
 John had suggested that he might be able to help us with that when we talked yesterday, because he is an experienced diver and has scuba gear on board.
 They were in the next run through the locks and stopped at our request, and John ended up helping us, first by diving under the boat (after the locks were closed) and finding no blockage, and then helping Dirk with tools and encouragement as he worked on the engines and hopefully found the problem – one broken belt.

 Jodie and I took a few minutes to walk to an historic Grist Mill which is now an Art Studio, but still has a stream running through the basement!
 The high waters coming down through the causeway were amazing as we walked back to the boat.

-Later we ate a the Opticon Resort, a historic Inn in Elgin, ON that has recently been renewed at great expense by the CEO of Canada’s successful business for online stores – Shopify.
+Later we ate a the Opinicon Resort, a historic Inn in Elgin, ON that has recently been refurbished at great expense by the CEO of Canada’s successful business for online stores – Shopify.
 The Resort is a 5 minute walk from the lock and they allow overnight lock guests to use their showers and laundry near their own marina (and I did a load).
-Very nice!
+Very nice.